-If you want to know how you can help poor families in Pakistan, you need to understand that unlike many of us, these people can’t retreat to a warm and cosy home to shield themselves from harsh weather conditions.
-About 20 million people in Pakistan are considered homeless – this accounts for about ten per cent of the overall population.
+If you want to know how you can help poor families in Pakistan, you need to understand that, unlike many of us, these people can’t retreat to a warm and cosy home to shield themselves from harsh weather conditions.
+About 20 million people in Pakistan are considered homeless – this accounts for about 10 per cent of the overall population.

 Other statistics indicate that 35 per cent of the population live under the poverty line, while millions more are barely existing above that line.
 Even in the absence of a home, many can’t rely on a hot meal to keep them warm and nourished.
 As many as three million residents go without food daily.

-There is no denying that COVID-19 has caused havoc across the globe; however, its effects are set to worsen during the winter months.
-Viruses tend to spread much more rampantly in colder temperatures, whilst plenty of other illnesses are circulating at the same time.
-This only exacerbates the strain that healthcare systems have been experiencing for years, meaning millions are going without life-saving medical care.
+Moreover, viruses tend to spread much more rampantly in colder temperatures, which only exacerbates the strain that healthcare systems have been experiencing for years, meaning millions are going without lifesaving medical care.

 The Impact of Homelessness